JeninSutradhar/znet-scanner/Readme.md

 ### Usage

 - Click **Scan Network** to initiate the scanning process.
-- Progress and results will be displayed in the GUI.
+- Progress and results will be automatically displayed in the GUI ;)
-- Use **Clear Results** to reset the scan and start fresh.

 ## Contributing